 Great for: If you’ve devoured the documentary and are jonesing for more, this is a great auditory outlet for your Joe Exotic fix.

 The first podcast I ever listened to, This American Life is truly a seminal journalistic series in the canon of auditory storytelling.
 You’ve probably already heard at least one episode of this podcast, but even if you haven’t, there is a backlog of over 700 episodes of this educational, narrative-focused show hosted by Ira Glass (produced by WBEZ Chicago) for you to peruse at your isolated leisure.
 You’re welcome!

 Great for: Newbies, oldbies, anybies!
 The most recent episode I listened to, Stuck!
 (Episode 703), is a collection of stories about people feeling stuck.
 I think we can all relate right now.

 Crimetown is a podcast that focuses on crime (I know, I know) and corruption from a citywide perspective.
 Season One chronicles the rise and fall of Providence, RI Mayor Buddy Cianci, and Season Two takes on Detroit, MI.
 This podcast is produced by Gimlet Media, which produces a litany of other amazing podcasts like Reply All, Motherhood Sessions, and Story Pirates (stories for kids by kids!).

 Great for: Amateur detectives who love to unravel deep webs of corruption from their couch.

 The Moth Radio Hour is a heartwarming podcast that focuses on real people’s personal stories, performed on a stage in front of a live audience.
 The show is produced by Jay Allison and team at Atlantic Public Media and has been around since 2009.

-Great for: Wanting to feel connected to a deeper humanity on an intimate level?
-Listen to The Moth.
+Great for: Wanting to feel connected to a deeper humanity on an intimate level.

 Stay safe out there everyone!
 And remember - do what you can in these crazy times to put your health (including mental health) first!